 - The App requires that your phone has date and time enabled to set automatically.
 You can check this in your settings.
-Manual changes to your phone's time and date setting can lead to incorrect time stamp or inability to use the App. - When using the App, you should keep your iPhone well charged and be sure you have access to a blood glucose monitoring system. - When you scan your Sensor, you will receive a tone and vibration.
-If your iPhone's volume is turned off, you will not hear the tone. - The NFC (Near Field Communication) antenna is on the top edge of iPhone.
-Hold this area near your Sensor when you are scanning.
-You may need to adjust your scan distance based on what clothing you are wearing.
+Manual changes to your phone's time and date setting can lead to incorrect time stamp or inability to use the App. - When using the App, you should keep your phone well charged and be sure you have access to a blood glucose monitoring system. - When you scan your Sensor, you will receive a tone and vibration.
+If your phone's volume is turned off, you will not hear the tone. - When performing an NFC (Near Field Communication) scan, you may need to adjust your scan distance based on what clothing you are wearing.
 In addition to proximity and orientation, other factors can affect NFC performance.
 For example, a bulky or metallic case can interfere with the NFC signal.
 Keep in mind that the ease of scanning a Sensor may vary between devices.